lapi32/bye-bye-DD/README.md

 2. speed up loading times

 # DISCLAIMER
-I did not make any of these web ports, I just made a shoddy way to host it without filtering.
+I did not make any of these web ports, I just made a shoddy way to host it without stupid deledao filtering.

 all credit for these htmls goes to:
 1. [98Corbins](https://98cornbin.netlify.app/)